DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Some patients have swollen joints (arthritis) and Raynaud phenomenon (this term refers to fingers that go very white and stiff in cold conditions, then purple as they warm again).

 Complications of dermatomyositis

 The following tests usually confirm the diagnosis of dermatomyositis.

 In those over 60, full body examination and testing are recommended, looking for underlying cancer.

-Most patients will require treatment throughout their lifetime, but it completely resolves in about 20%.
-Patients who have disease affecting their heart or lungs, or who also have an underlying cancer do less well and may ultimately die from their disease.
+Most patients will require treatment throughout their lifetime, but dermatomyositis completely resolves in about one-in-five patients.
+Patients who have a disease affecting their heart or lungs, or who also have underlying cancer, do less well and may ultimately die from their disease.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.